lilianweng/lil-log/_posts/2018-10-13-flow-based-deep-generative-models.md

 If a flow transformation in a normalizing flow is framed as an autoregressive model --- each dimension in a vector variable is conditioned on the previous dimensions --- this is an **autoregressive flow**.

+This section starts with several classic autoregressive models (MADE, PixelRNN, WaveNet) and then we dive into autoregressive flow models (MAF and IAF).

 ### MADE